Trademark website

 Context

-For this freelance job, I had to develop a website for a trademark small company in Brazil.
+For this freelance job, I had to develop a website for a trademark small business in Brazil.

 Their wish was to work exclusively online and sell the services through this webpage aiming small young entrepreneurs which are a great number in Brazil.